rotosports/rotosport-core/contracts/tokenomics/vesting/README.md

 ### `available amount`

-Returns the claimable amount (vested but not yet claimed) of ASTRO tokens that a vesting target can claim.
+Returns the claimable amount (vested but not yet claimed) of ROTO tokens that a vesting target can claim.

 ```json
 {